Hello, good buys

 Want your goods to do good again?
 Distribute your dollar to craftswomen from disadvantaged backgrounds by buying some eco-friendly cottons, children’s toys and more at NGO Daughters of Cambodia along Sisowath Quay.

 If taking your chances to cross the road in Phnom Penh isn’t enough of a thrill, visit Citadel (St.110) for all your daredevil needs!
-Hand-forging blades sharper and more elegant than an Armani suit since 1999.
+The company has been hand-forging blades sharper and more elegant than an Armani suit in Cambodia since 1999.
 With no two items alike, there’s no better place to get those samurai swords your wall has been waiting for!

-For those that need extra pep in their step, family-owned Starling Farm (St. 172) are some of the top producers of the famous Kampot pepper, and carry other GI-protected products to tingle the taste buds back home.
+For those that are in need of some extra pep in their step, family-owned Starling Farm (St. 172) are one of the top producers of the famous Kampot pepper, and carry other GI-protected products to tingle the taste buds when you get back home.

 Tinzzi (St. 13) boasts a stunning selection of home decorations and accessories.
 From candles to cushions, buddha statues to embroidered artwork, you’ll find something special here to brighten up your abode.
 Fancy giving the kiss of life to once loved materials?
 Hit up Smateria.
 Get all the elegance of Italian design, with the added durability and cool of Khmer craftsmanship reviving local fabrics, all without the hefty footprint.